Nadya Suleman: Public profile

-Suleman quickly captured the public eye with the birth of octuplets.
+Suleman quickly became notorious with the birth of octuplets.
 Within the first week, the media dubbed her "Octomom".
 Suleman hired the Killeen Furtney Group as her initial public relations company, with Wes Yoder providing a small amount of pro bono advice.
 Both groups soon ended their involvement after receiving death threats.
 Her next spokesman was Victor Munoz, who quit on March 6, 2009.

 Suleman has appeared on many television shows, starting with a February 2009 interview with Ann Curry.
-Suleman rejected suggestions that her decisions have been selfish or that she would not be able to care for her children, stating, "I know I'll be able to afford them when I'm done with my schooling.
-If I was just sitting down watching TV and not being as determined as I am to succeed and provide a better future for my children, I believe that would be considered, to a certain degree, selfish".
+Suleman rejected suggestions that her decisions have been selfish or that she would not be able to care for her children, stating: "I know I'll be able to afford them when I'm done with my schooling.
+If I were just sitting down watching TV and not being as determined as I am to succeed and provide a better future for my children, I believe that would be considered, to a certain degree, selfish."
 Suleman would make another appearance later in March on Dr. Phil alongside fellow guest Gloria Allred.
 Allred had a list of criticisms regarding Suleman's performance as mother and homemaker.

 On April 16, 2009, Suleman revealed she struck a deal for a reality TV show in the UK, though The Hollywood Reporter said some U.S. networks were reluctant to pick up the show.
 Suleman signed an agreement with the Los Angeles Superior Court on July 24 to have each of her children earn $250 a day to star in a reality show; filming was set to begin on September 1.
 On May 4, 2009, it was announced that Allred had filed a case with Orange County Superior Court requesting that a guardian be appointed to protect the rights of the infants.
-Later Fox aired their own two-hour special titled, Octo-Mom: The Incredible Unseen Footage.
-There were many parodies and other media events based on the story, including a 2009 musical performed in Los Angeles, although she was not involved in its production.
-It was initially released in 2012, but was given a re-release on July 25, 2014.
+FOX later aired its own two-hour special titled Octo-Mom: The Incredible Unseen Footage.
+There were many parodies and other media events based on the story, including a 2009 musical performed in Los Angeles, which Suleman was not involved with.

 Suleman was featured in the February 2010 issue of Star, where she gave an interview.
 Several pictorials followed, focused mainly on her weight loss since delivering the octuplets a year earlier.

 In April 2010, Suleman was on The Oprah Winfrey Show and Idol Gives Back, in which she denied claims that she had received plastic surgery and stated that she refused to star in pornographic movies.
 She added that she had seriously rethought her decision to give birth to and raise her children, and that she hoped to become a teacher.
-She made another appearance on The Oprah Winfrey Show, where she asked and received help from Suze Orman about financial issues that she was then facing with her children and discussed her compulsive hoarding disorder developed from childhood.
+She made another appearance on The Oprah Winfrey Show, where she asked and received help from Suze Orman about financial issues that she was then facing with her children and discussed her hoarding disorder developed from childhood.